Dendro-X0/OpenDeploy-CLI/apps/docs/src/content/opendeploy/install.md

 Troubleshooting downloads:
 - If `Invoke-WebRequest` shows an HTML page or fails with a web exception, the URL may be wrong (no release/tag yet) or headers are missing.
 Use the API‑based scripts above, ensure a tag like `v1.1.1` exists, and that assets are attached (e.g., `opd-windows-x64.exe`).
+ - If using the direct `latest/download` URLs above, verify that a release is published with the corresponding asset name for your OS/arch (e.g., `opd-windows-x64.exe`).

 ## Docker/OCI (no Node required)